Infantry square: Later use

 The square continued in use into the late 19th century by European armies against irregular warriors in colonial actions, but it was different in form from the Napoleonic formation:

-"The new square was not simply infantry in static defence but a large, close-packed formation of some 1,000 to 1,500 men, capable of slow movement with ranks of infantry or cavalry forming the four sides and artillery, wheeled machine guns, transport carts, baggage animals and their handlers in the centre.
-Such a square could only survive where the enemy were without modern firearms."

-At the Battle of Custoza, during the Third Italian War of Independence, Italian bersaglieri formed squares at Villafranca to defend themselves from charging Austrian uhlans.
+At the Battle of Custoza (1866), during the Third Italian War of Independence, Italian bersaglieri formed squares at Villafranca to defend themselves from charging Austrian uhlans.

 European colonial use

+The British infantry used square formations several times during the wars in India and Burma.
+During the Battle of Ramu on 16th May 1824, British Indian infantry had tried to form square against attacking Burmese cavalry but were overwhelmed as the sepoys became tangled up as they were on the move from a fighting retreat against infantry earlier.
+The square was incomplete when the Burmese horsemen rode in and the slaughter of the sepoys led the entire unit to be routed.
+Square formations in the Yangon Campaign in Lower Burma were generally more successful.

 On 7 February 1857, during the Anglo-Persian War, Indian cavalry successfully attacked and broke a Persian square in the Battle of Khushab.
 Only 20 of the 500 soldiers in the square escaped.

 During the Anglo-Zulu War, after the Battle of Isandlwana in which Zulu warriors overwhelmed the British expeditionary force's poorly fortified linear formation positioning, infantry squares were used in most major battles such as the Battle of Gingindlovu and the climactic Battle of Ulundi to counter their enemy's massed charges.

 Rudyard Kipling's poem "Fuzzy-Wuzzy" refers to two battles in the Mahdist War, Tamai in 1884 and Abu Klea in 1885, in which infantry squares were used by the British expeditionary force.
-In both battles the squares were partially broken, but British losses remained very low in comparison with the losses of the attacking Mahdists.
+In both battles the squares were partially broken, but British losses remained very low in comparison with the losses of the attacking Mahdists, who were largely armed with spears and swords.

 In 1936, during the Second Italo-Ethiopian War, the advancing Italians formed an infantry square to defend against a possible Ethiopian counterattack in the Battle of Shire, although no counterattack was ever launched.